 Poynter Institute Scholarship for the Poynter Summer Journalism Fellowship (2011)

-Finalist for U.S. Department of State's J. William Fulbright Fellowship for Journalism (2010)
+Finalist for U.S. Department of State's J. William Fulbright Scholastic Fellowship in Journalism (2010)

 Selected to attend Western Kentucky University's Mountain Workshops (2010)

 'The Biggest Leap' award recipient at 61st Missouri Photo Workshop (2009)

 Selected to attend the Missouri School of Journalism's 61st Missouri Photo Workshop (2009)

 SJSU School of Journalism & Mass Communication Scholarship for the Missouri Photo Workshop (2009)

 Honoree recipient of SJSU's CASA Dean Achievement Award for 44 Years to the 44th President Inaugural Project [group award] (2009)